 A raked joint is produced by removing mortar from the face of the joint to a specified depth, typically 1/2 inch to 3/4 inch, before the mortar fully cures.
 The result is a recessed joint that casts a shadow across the wall face - the horizontal line that makes the Prairie School wall read as a series of stacked bands.
 On standard residential masonry, a tooled or slightly concave joint profile is the norm because it is both weatherproof and visually neutral.
 The Prairie School raked joint is neither neutral nor weatherproof by default.
 It is an intentional aesthetic decision with structural consequences.

 The maintenance consequence of deeply raked joints is direct: a recessed joint collects more water than a flush or tooled joint.
 Rain runs down the wall face, enters the recessed joint, and sits against the back of the mortar bed rather than shedding at the outer face.
-In the Chicago area, where the average winter brings 30 to 40 freeze-thaw cycles, that retained water is a recurring mechanical stress on the mortar and on the brick edges that frame the joint.
+In the Chicago area, the Great Lakes region experiences some of the highest freeze-thaw cycling frequency in North America.
+That retained water is a recurring mechanical stress on the mortar and on the brick edges that frame the joint.

 The vertical joints present a separate matching challenge.
 On many Prairie School homes, vertical joints were tooled flush with the brick face or colored with a brick-toned mortar to visually minimize them.
 When vertical joints are repointed, the profile and color must be matched to this original intent, not defaulted to the same raked profile as the horizontal joints.
 Mismatched vertical joint treatment is one of the most visible signs of inappropriate repair on these homes.